Analog Engine KLRA · Last run: 52d ago (stale)

 Trading Setup & Entry Strategy

-- >Stop Loss: HARD STOP at $18.50.
-This level is below the IPO price of $16.00, providing sufficient room for short-term fluctuations while protecting against a fundamental breakdown of the IPO thesis.
+- >Stop Loss: A HARD STOP at $15.50.
+This is just below the IPO price of $16.00 and would signal a fundamental breakdown of the post-IPO thesis or a major market re-evaluation of the company's prospects.

 Executive Summary